 Plan the flow of your product development process

 The product development experience takes time and energy, and it also involves a lot of downtime while waiting for feedback or revisions to be done.
 You want to plan a schedule that uses time efficiently and still allows your teams to focus.
-If you put too many projects on your plate simultaneously, quality will suffer as team members try to juggle them.
+If you put too many projects on your plate simultaneously, as team members try to juggle them.

-Create an effective flow for your product development process by limiting simultaneous work in progress, reducing how many hand-offs happen, and cross-training teams so they can collaborate more easily.
+Create an for your product development process by limiting simultaneous work in progress, reducing how many hand-offs happen, and cross-training teams so they can collaborate more easily.
 This will create a cadence that supports more innovative work.

 Create a product development strategy that focuses on customer needs

 You need to understand your customers and how they interact with your product in order to make the best decisions for your product development process.
-This is where customer value chains can be a helpful tool.
+This is where can be a helpful tool.
 Ask questions about customers’ wants and needs, pain points, and how easily they’re able to navigate your product and combine that information with hard data from product analytics to guide your product development.

 Use data democracy to support effective teamwork

-With so many stakeholders involved in product development, you don’t want to gatekeep the important data they need to make decisions.
-Data democratization will take pressure off your data teams and will also help your product teams more deeply understand the information the data team has gathered.
+With so many stakeholders involved in product development, you don’t want to gatekeep the important data they need to make decisions. will take pressure off your data teams and will also help your product teams more deeply understand the information the data team has gathered.

 It isn’t just your data team that should have deeper access to your research.
 Marketing, engineering, product teams, and even executives will all benefit from understandable data.